daos-stack/daos/src/control/server/README.md

 Control Server and logically reside as members of the I/O server harness.
 [`harness.go`](/src/control/server/harness.go) provides the
-`IOServerHarness` abstraction and relevant methods.
+`IOEngineHarness` abstraction and relevant methods.

 ## Communications

-The DAOS Server implements the [gRPC protocol](https://grpc.io/) to communicate with client gRPC applications and interacts with DAOS I/O Servers through Unix domain sockets.
+The DAOS Server implements the [gRPC protocol](https://grpc.io/) to communicate with client gRPC applications and interacts with DAOS I/O Engines through Unix domain sockets.

 Multiple gRPC server modules are loaded by the control server.
 Currently included modules are security and management.